norgepaul/TChromeTabs/Doc/Installation.md

 # TChromeTabs Installation in the RAD Studio

-TChromeTabs is supporting: Delphi 6 and Delphi 10.2 Tokyo.
+TChromeTabs is supporting: Delphi 6 and Delphi 12.

 To install: